howerj/eweb/readme.md

 * [ ] Lint the code
 * [ ] Make a version that communicates via standard in/standard out to
   facilitate fuzzing
+* [ ] Allow multiple web servers to run at the same time
 * [ ] More assertions
 * [ ] Make code const correct
 * [ ] Integrate <https://github.com/howerj/pickle> for CGI applications.